 Business costs are overwhelmingly dependent on your industry.

 A freelance graphic designer can get started for little more than a computer and tablet price, but a retail store needs to cover rent, inventory, and wages for new hires.

 To get a clear picture, add up your fixed expenses (like insurance premiums, wages, and rent) with variable costs (like business taxes, utilities, and inventory costs).
 Also, make sure to include one-time fees such as equipment purchases and keep a six-month cushion of operating expenses in case of an emergency.

 Once you understand how much your business will cost, you can explore your funding options through the Small Business Administration (SBA).
 Their website has information on loans, grants, and investment capital.
 The Attorney General’s Office also has grant opportunities.

 In Massachusetts, any person, corporation, or general partnership doing business under a name that isn’t their own must file for doing business as (DBA) certificate with the county or city clerk.

 It also has to be unique enough that you won’t have any problems with domain registration.
 You can search online to make sure your name isn’t already taken.
 The last thing you want is a lawsuit over naming rights.

-This includes obtaining an EIN, opening a business bank account and perhaps a business credit card, obtaining the proper insurance, and getting the required permits and licensing.
+This includes obtaining an EIN, opening a business bank account (to keep your personal and business expenses separate), obtaining the proper insurance, and getting the required permits and licensing.

 Most businesses need general liability insurance.
 Other Massachusetts business insurance, like commercial auto policies, depends on the industry, so consult with a qualified insurance agent.

 As stated, Massachusetts doesn’t have a general business license requirement.
 Instead, it depends on the industry.
 For example, those collecting sales tax will need a special permit.
 You can search for what licenses and permits are required on Mass.gov.